ilin78/WebRTC-simple/README.md

-# This expement for learn WebRTC
+# This is experiment for learn WebRTC

 This project is being created from various sources.